Unveiling the Politics of Hindutva: A Review of ‘Parivaar: A Celebration of Community as Family’

 Equally concerning is the coziness of the production to the institutions that are associated with Hindu fascist organizations.
 Caste and religious violence in this settler colony (so-called ‘United States’) have ripple effects in India, especially since Hindu fascism has emerged as such a viciously powerful force due to the direct support from leading sectors of the diaspora.

 This is not an isolated incident.
 Performing at the Ordway on a Schubert Club Mix platform — a classical music series — boasting about Brahminical pride, and taking the blessings of the associations that support Hindu fascism is no subtle or ignorant mistake, but a sign of the direction this rising generation of American-born South Asians is taking.
-At a time when Ram Mandir has been built on the demolished Babri Masjid and there are constant attacks in India on Dalits, Muslims, Christians, and places of prayers, diasporas must understand the reality — the Indian state moves ever closer to its end goal of creating a genocidal oppressor society in the image of Israel.
+At a time when Ram Mandir has been built on the demolished Babri Masjid and there are constant attacks in India on Dalits, Muslims, Christians, and places of prayer, diasporas must understand the reality — the Indian state moves ever closer to its end goal of creating a genocidal oppressor society in the image of Israel.

 The lack of accountability from all parties involved — creators, performers, funders, and audience members alike — is deeply troubling.
 By turning a blind eye to the blatant ignorance or, worse yet, the brazen display of Brahmanical pride showcased in “Parivaar,” individuals contribute to the perpetuation of systems of oppression both locally and globally.